 Clearblue engage with a range of independent Healthcare Professionals to broaden our scientific and educational understanding, keep abreast of changing scientific and clinical trends and to have them critique our product-related activities.
 Our Advisory Board is made up of a range of fertility, pregnancy, contraception and sexual health experts selected for their range of experience.

-Bill Ledger is Professor and Head of School of Women’s and Children’s Health at the University of New South Wales in Sydney Australia.
-He is also Director of Research and development at IVF-Australia and a member of the NHMRC Committee on Ethics of ART.
+Professor William Ledger is the Head and Professor of the Discipline of Obstetrics & Gynaecology in the School of Women's & Children's Health at the University of New South Wales, Sydney.
+He is a senior fertility specialist, obstetrician and gynaecologist and was the Chair and Head of the Academic Unit for Reproductive and Developmental Medicine at the University of Sheffield, UK until 2011.
 He has published over 150 peer reviewed papers and edited eleven books, mostly on infertility and its causes.
 He sits on the Editorial Board of several major journals including Fertility and Sterility, RBM Online and BJOG, and was a member of the UK Human Fertilisation and Embryology Authority before his move to Sydney in 2011.
 His research interests focus on effects of ageing on oocyte and embryo biology, cancer and fertility preservation and health economics of ART.

 Michael A. Thomas, MD is Chief of the Division of Reproductive Endocrinology and Infertility at the University Of Cincinnati College Of Medicine, Cincinnati, Ohio.
 His previous roles include Director of the Center for Reproductive Health at the University of Cincinnati and Executive Vice Chairman of the Department of Obstetrics and Gynecology.